 Physiotherapy is the treatment of injuries/conditions affecting bones, muscles, ligaments or tendons.
 Physiotherapists not only treat sports people but also day to day injuries.
-We treat mothers and fathers who work in an office, sitting in front of a computer all day.
+Our physiotherapy services are designed for mothers and fathers who work in an office, sitting in front of a computer all day.
 Physical workers suffering from pain due to repetitive lifting are also our patients.
-There has been alarming increase in the number of teenagers presenting with spinal issues.
+There has been an alarming increase in the number of teenagers presenting with spinal issues.
 This is definitely due to poor posture from laptops, tablets, phones etc.

 Physios are skilled at diagnosing a problem and treating it.
 They are capable of treating pain coming from most of our body parts.
 Be it bone, muscle, tendon or ligament.
 There are specific tests and questions that Physios do to know where the pain is coming from.
 Once a diagnosis made, the physiotherapist can treat using specific techniques.
 Hence, reducing pain and improving the quality of your life.
 Once the pain is under control, it is lot easier to get back to normal activities.
 Physios also provide education and exercises to strengthen the muscles.
 Thus, helping in long term maintenance.

 The Physiotherapist will ask you various questions, followed by special tests.
 This is to know exactly where the pain is coming from.
 They will check various movements.
 Once, a diagnosis is made, the therapist will tell you the exact methods to get rid of your pain.
 You will get a plan of action detailing a step by step process of recovery.
 It is very important to follow the plan and be consistent to feel a 100%.